On algebra-valued R-diagonal elements (with erratum): On a distribution

 \section{On a distribution}

 In this appendix, we describe investigations of the distribution $\mu_{a^*a}=\mu_{aa^*}$ of the element $aa^*$ with respect to the trace $\tau$, where $a$ is the $B$-valued circular element described in Example~\ref{ex:nofreepolar}.
-A Mathematica Notebook file containing the detailed calculations will be made available with this paper.
+A Mathematica Notebook file containing the detailed calculations will be made available with this paper.\footnote{ The Notebook file is available with the arXiv source, see arXiv:1512.06321, or from http://www.math.tamu.edu/$\tilde{\;}\,$kdykema/Research/rdiag.NonFreePolarExample.nb.}

 Using the equations~\eqref{eq:fb1b2} and~\eqref{eq:gb1b2} with $b_1=b_2=s1$ for $s$ in some neighborhood of $0$ in $\Cpx$ and letting $z=s^2$, we have

 We are interested in the moment generating function for $aa^*$ with respect to the trace $\tau$, and this is the function